grzenkom/do-androids-read/README.md

-# Do androids read about electric sheep?
+# Do androids read about electric sheep? - demo

 ## Environment